oddbird/oddleventy/content/speaking/no-grid-system.md

   - <<: *clarity
   - <<: *django
 ---
+{% import "quotes.macros.njk" as quotes %}
-{% import "content.macros.njk" as content %}
+{% import "media.macros.njk" as media %}

 For those few cases where a grid really is required, we'll talk about the best ways to roll your own,